Tenn. St. LB collapses on sideline, has surgery

-NASHVILLE, Tenn. -- Tennessee State linebacker Christion Abercrombie collapsed on the sideline late in the first half against Vanderbilt on Saturday and had emergency surgery after being rushed to a hospital.
+NASHVILLE, Tenn. -- Tennessee State linebacker Christion Abercrombie collapsed on the sideline late in the first half against Vanderbilt on Saturday and was in critical condition after emergency surgery for a head injury.

-School officials said in a statement that Abercrombie was in critical condition and being observed at Vanderbilt University Medical Center.
+University officials issued a statement Saturday night saying Abercrombie was being observed.
+Tigers coach Rod Reed headed to Vanderbilt University Medical Center to check on the linebacker after the game.

-Tigers coach Rod Reed told the Nashville Tennessean after the game that he was not sure exactly how or when the Atlanta native was hurt before going to the sideline late in the second quarter of the 31-27 loss.
+Reed told The Tennessean he was not sure exactly how or when the Atlanta native was hurt before coming to the sideline late in the second quarter of a 31-27 loss to Vanderbilt.

 "He came to the sideline and just kind of collapsed there," Reed said.